 The town of Como has over 50 daily trains to Milan, with an average duration of about 50 minutes.
 Rapid-service hydrofoils to the mid-lake take about 45 minutes while regular ferries take 2 – 2 1/2 hours.
 While the Como Nord Lago station lies closest to the ferries, the San Giovanni station is also within walking distance.
 On the lake’s eastern leg, Lecco also has frequent trains to Milan, but ferry service to Bellagio runs less often.

 Fast hydrofoil ferries, referred to as Servizio Rapido con Pagamento di Supplemento or aliscafo, make limited stops.
-The (pricier) tickets can be purchased only at ticket offices and tend to sell out during peak season.
-During summer months, it’s best to buy them the night before.
+The (pricier) tickets can be purchased only at ticket offices and sell out first thing in the morning in warmer months.

 Ferry Tickets and Passes

 We appreciated the convenience of using an all-day pass with unlimited rides.
 Day passes, referred to as “Free Circulation Tickets”, allow passengers to bypass ticket lines.
 The €15 Centro Lago pass covers the mid-lake area.
-A €20 pass expands the zone of coverage further north and mid-way down the western leg of the lake, while the €25 pass goes all the way down to Como Town.
-Note that day passes do not cover high-speed ferries.
-Since the passes tend to sell out during high season, we strongly recommend purchasing them the night before or first thing in the morning.
+A €20 pass expands the zone of coverage from Bellano to Argegno, while the €25 pass goes all the way down to Como Town.
 Passes can only be purchased at ticket offices (on the website, day passes are always marked “sold out”).

 Types of Ferries: Batello and Traghetto

-Passengers can choose from two types of ferries to get around the mid lake.
+Passengers can choose from two types of ferries to get around the central lake.
 Corse Battello refers to an ordinary passenger ferry.
 Traghetto means a vehicle + passenger ferry running between Bellagio, Menaggio, Varenna, and Cadenabbia.
-Car ferries operate from separate piers with separate timetables.
+Car ferries operate from separate piers with separate timetables, and tend to load/unload more quickly than passenger ferries.

 Ferry Schedules